 Even better, take this opportunity to encourage your supporters to get other people involved.
 Many of us have resorted to COVID “pods” to help us have some sort of social contact this year, whether that’s 20-something singles banding together to break the work-from-home/lounge-from-house monotony, to parents working together to get their children through remote learning.
 Reach new supporters and encourage safe social activity by encourage your supporters to bring their pod along!

 Social media is also extremely important when creating engaging virtual fundraisers.
 Ask your supporters to post pictures or videos of themselves participating in your event on Facebook or Instagram.
 Use YouTube Live, Facebook Live, or Twitch to livestream your event.
-Create a Twitter chat related to your event if your supporters like to hang out on Twitter.
+Create an X chat related to your event if your supporters like to hang out on X.

 The most important thing to know is which social networking channels your supporters use (and look where you currently get the most engagement) and meet them where they are … not where you’d like them to be.